yasharthbajpai/Namma-Saturday/README.md

 ## Notes

-- The agent **never crashes**.
-Every failure path either uses a fallback or returns a graceful error structure with the trace populated — the UI always has something to show.
+- The agent **never crashes** — every failure path either uses a fallback or returns a graceful error structure with the trace populated, so the UI always has something to show.
-- Tools 1, 3 are pure Python — fast, deterministic, easy to test.
+- Tools 1 and 3 are pure Python — fast, deterministic, and easy to test.
 Only Tools 2 and 4 hit external services.
 - Budget math and constraint filtering are deterministic code, not LLM — Claude only owns narrative and time-logical ordering.